 Unlike Fiorano, where non-native varieties were introduced, Pulcini chose to focus on indigenous white varieties that once made the region famous.
 And so, over 30 years ago, he tore out most of his modern Trebbiano and Malvasia di Candia, and today focuses on the ancient varieties, Malvasia del Lazio (a/k/a Malvasia Puntinata) and Grechetto (a/k/a Greco Bianco).
-Malvasia del Lazio was long recognized as the region's greatest historic variety; cherished for its wines' minerality and ageability.
-Grechetto-unrelated to the Umbrian variety of the same name-was also prized for its minerality and lemony zing.
+Malvasia del Lazio-in particular-was long recognized as the region's greatest historic variety; cherished for its wines' minerality and ageability.